sujith-eag/personal-site/content/docs/bash-linux/Terminal-5shell-scripting.md

 ```

-The text editors `ms word, libreoffice` are not just basic text editors, the files are `.docx`.   <br />
+The text editors `ms word, libreoffice` are not just basic text editors, the files are `.docx`.
-The files also contain also contain formatting information about fonts, headings etc.     <br />
+The files also contain also contain formatting information about fonts, headings etc.
 Commands like head expect only character to be provided so it is better to save script files using plain text editor as plain text.